Partnership is a way of being.

 Conceptualized in 2006, SaLT was piloted in 2007 with support from a grant from The Andrew W. Mellon Foundation and has been sustained since then with the support of Bryn Mawr and Haverford Colleges.

 SaLT launched with a focus on supporting faculty members working with student consultants of color to develop more culturally sustaining practices (see article here).
 It has maintained a focus on developing equitable and inclusive learning environments and pedagogical approaches.
-See discussions here, here, and here.
+See discussions here and here.

 SaLT and many programs like it focus on how pedagogical partnership can support faculty and student partners in redressing the harm experienced by students underrepresented in and underserved by higher education.

-I have co-authored with student partners and faculty colleagues numerous guides for developing pedagogical partnership programs.
-See a list of several of these resources here and a free, downloadable book with resources here.
+I have co-authored with student partners and faculty colleagues numerous guides for developing pedagogical partnership programs like SaLT.
+See a list of several of these resources here.
+You can also download Pedagogical Partnerships: A How-to Guide for free, and you can find detailed guidelines linked to that book here.

 Arenas of Pedagogical Partnership